pantheon-systems/documentation/source/_docs/eu-region.md

 ## Region Availability
-Once enabled, this organization feature allows [privileged users](/docs/change-management/#organizations-roles-and-permissions) to designate one of two available regions at the time of site creation:
+Once enabled, this organization feature allows <a href="/docs/change-management/#organizations-roles-and-permissions" data-proofer-ignore>privileged users</a> to designate one of two available regions at the time of site creation:

 * US (Default)
 * EU